SYSU-zhanglab/tRNA-m5C/README.md

 fastq_g2a.py -i <read2.cutadapt.fastq> > <read2.cutadapt.g2a.fastq>

-#### 3. Alignment. -X 80 for maximum PE alignment distance; -k 50 for no too long running time, you can change it to -a.
+#### 3. Alignment. -X 80 for maximum PE alignment distance; -k 50 for a shorter running time, you can change it to -a.
 bowtie2 -x {bowtie2_index} --end-to-end --no-mixed --norc --no-unal -k 50 -p 20 -S <bowtie2.sam> -1 <read1.cutadapt.c2t.fastq> -2 <read2.cutadapt.g2a.fastq>

 #### 4. Rescue Cs in the SAM